Pandawan/GarlicRecipes/src/content/mining-win-nvidia.md

 # Troubleshooting

 ## get_work errors
-If you get any get_work errors, then your network or connection is not working.
+If you get any get_work errors, then something is wrong with your network.
 Make sure that your network is running.
+**You should also try waiting a couple of minutes before mining, the network might be downloading the blockchain.**
 If it still doesn't work, make sure that you are using the correct miner with the correct `bat` file, the Solor Miner is different from the Pool one.

 ## HELP!